 Milsap spent the '60s and early '70s as an R&B artist and a Memphis session musician with credits including the piano parts on Elvis Presley's "Kentucky Rain" (1970).
 He followed Charley Pride's advice in 1973 and relocated to Nashville to pursue a country music career.
-From that point on, The "A Woman in Love" and "All is Fair in Love and War" singer went from a behind-the-scenes player to the household name behind 40 number one country and crossover hits.
+From that point on, the "A Woman in Love" and "All is Fair in Love and War" singer went from a behind-the-scenes player to the household name behind 40 No. 1 country, adult contemporary and crossover hits.

-Turn that radio on, here are the 10 best Ronnie Milsap songs from his years as one of country music's most gifted talents (just in case you haven't already heard these classics).
+Here are the 10 best Milsap songs from his years as one of country music's most gifted talents.

 10. "Please Don't Tell Me How the Story Ends"

 9. "Daydreams About Night Things"

 Here's another earlier hit that provides some fun wordplay about daytime distractions and requited lust.
-Its clever lyrics would've made for a radio hit in just about any decade before or since its 1975 release.
+Its clever lyrics would've made for a radio hit in just about any year since its 1975 release.

 8. "Any Day Now"